Below are the currently-active volunteer members of the Friends of Salter Grove, listed alphabetically.

 Peter applies his analytical and organizational skills as coordinator of FoSG.
 His top priority is to make the causeway safe for the many fishermen and nature lovers who enjoy the breakwater.
 In this effort, he is personally grateful to Rep. Joseph McNamara, who shares his desire to promote family outdoor recreation.
 Looking further down the road, he can’t wait to see the Grove rehabilitated so that it once again becomes a beloved neighborhood feature.

-Isla Jean and Bill Custer (general support) — Isla Jean and Bill are local residents that have lived in close proximity to Salter Grove for 31 years.
-They have enjoyed the park and are hoping that the former beauty of the park can once again be restored.
-They both volunteer their time and talents for litter removal and maintenance of the park.
-Isla Jean is a retired radiation therapist (RTT) and Bill is a healthcare administrator with a Master’s degree from Salve Regina University.
+Bill Custer (general support) — Bill is a local resident who has lived in close proximity to Salter Grove for 31 years.
+He and his wife Isla Jean have enjoyed the park and are hoping that the former beauty of the park can once again be restored.
+Bill volunteers his time and talents for litter removal and maintenance of the park.
+He is a healthcare administrator with a Master’s degree from Salve Regina University.

 Matt Dickinson (landscape architect) — Matt is a landscape designer with diverse experience in residential design—build, planning and horticulture.
 He holds a Master of Landscape Architecture from the Rhode Island School of Design and is a RI Certified Horticulturist and CRMC Invasive Plant Manager.
 As a resident of Warwick and parent, Matt feels Salter Grove is on the cusp of providing valuable opportunities for recreation, relaxation and learning.
 He hopes by raising awareness and supporting the park’s potential, it will be a significant resource for the community.